sammyj11/Knowledgebase-SV_modified/notes/program_to_process.md

 make a note of which shared object these functions are in, and continue on”.

-- The binding between the program and the shared object is done at runtime that is <mark> before the program starts </mark>, the appropriate shared objects are found and bound.
+- The binding between the program and the shared object is done at runtime that is <mark> after the program starts </mark>, the appropriate shared objects are found and bound.

 - Programs that are linked dynamically are linked against shared objects